-Anaplastic ependymomas have appearances that are similar to grade II ependymomas, although they may have a greater predilection to invade adjacent parenchyma 3,4.
+Anaplastic ependymomas have appearances that are similar to grade II ependymomas, although they may have a greater predilection for invading adjacent parenchyma 3,4.

 Treatment and prognosis

-The treatment and prognosis of ependymomas is not clearly influenced by histological grading 4.
+The treatment and prognosis of ependymomas are not clearly influenced by histological grading 4.

 - 1. Armstrong TS, Vera-Bolanos E, Bekele BN et-al. Adult ependymal tumors: prognosis and the M. D. Anderson Cancer Center experience.
 Neuro-oncology.
 2010;12 (8): 862-70.
 Neuro-oncology (full text) - doi:10.1093/neuonc/noq009 - Free text at pubmed - Pubmed citation